 G-API Interactive Face Detection Demo¶

 This demo showcases Object Detection task applied for face recognition using sequence of neural networks.
 The pipeline is based on G-API framework.
 This demo executes six kernels, five of them infer networks and another one is a postprocessing kernel.
-This demo executes the Face Detection, Age/Gender Recognition, Head Pose Estimation, Emotions Recognition, and Facial Landmarks Detection networks.
+This demo executes the Face Detection, Age/Gender Recognition, Head Pose Estimation, Emotions Recognition, Facial Landmarks Detection and Antispoofing Classifier networks.
 You can use a set of the following pre-trained models with the demo:

 face-detection-adas-0001, which is a primary detection network for finding faces

 age-gender-recognition-retail-0013, which is executed on top of the results of the first model and reports estimated age and gender for each detected face

 head-pose-estimation-adas-0001, which is executed on top of the results of the first model and reports estimated head pose in Tait-Bryan angles